asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 This allows you to stream results to a file in the event CMR times out.
 Different output formats can be used.

-Note that asf_search queries CMR with page sizes of 500, so setting maxResults=1000 means asf_search will have to query cmr twice, each time returning 500 products:
+Note that asf_search queries CMR with page sizes of 250, so setting maxResults=500 means asf_search will have to query CMR twice, each time returning 250 products:

-`large_results_generator = asf.search_generator(maxResults=1000, platform=asf.PLATFORM.SENTINEL1A)`
+`large_results_generator = asf.search_generator(maxResults=500, platform=asf.PLATFORM.SENTINEL1A)`

 	with open("search_results.metalink", "w") as f:
 		f.writelines(asf.export.results_to_metalink(large_results_generator))